radar/lookup/README.md

 It also takes options:

 * `-c or --clear` will delete the database and update the api again.
 This can take a minute or two.
+* `-t or --text` is useful for when you don't want lookup to spam tabs into your browser willy-nilly.

 ## How it finds them